Logo

 Paying down debt is no easy feat, so remember you’re doing this for a reason.
 Make a list of financial and personal benefits you expect to gain by paying off your debt: an improved credit score, greater financial security, access to better credit rates and terms.
 Write down and regularly revisit your reasons for paying off debt.
 Seeing your goals on paper can help fight debt paydown fatigue.

-Alternatives to the Debt Snowball Method
+Alternatives to the debt snowball method

 Many have found success with the debt snowball strategy, however, it’s not the only way to go about eliminating debt.
 One of these other following strategies may work better for you: